ChildDevLab/HBCD-EEG-data-release-notes/README.md

 4. Navigate to your downloads folder.
 Select the zipped "HBCD-EEG-data-release-notes-main" folder by left clicking.
 Right click.
 5. Select the "Extract all" option from the drop down menu.
 This will unzip the repository to your downloads folder.

+Now, we will outline how to setup your folder structure.

+How to set up your folder structure:

 #SM later fill this in based on how the EEG data is provided
-#SM this instruction set will be the same but instead would be one single script

-The following are instructions on how to run each of the provided scripts.
+Now, you're ready to The following are instructions on how to run each of the provided scripts.

-1. concatenate_files_summary.Rmd:
+1. **concatenate_files_summary.Rmd**:
 This script concatenate all summary statistics (SME, and power for RS) across participants and outputs a sheet for the Resting State, FACE, MMN, and VEP Tasks.
 The output relabels these statistics to reflect the ERP components and ROIs of interest, and is separated by task.

 To use this script:
 1. Open the script using RStudio.
-2. Provide a directory path (the path to the folder where the downloaded EEG data is stored) on line 18. *Be sure your directory path ends in a '/', to ensure the files are out put to the correct location with the correct file name*
+2. Provide a directory path (the path to the folder where the downloaded EEG data is stored) on line 18. **Be sure your directory path ends in a '/', to ensure the files are out put to the correct location with the correct file name**

 NOTE: if you are using this script on a Windows computer, you will need to change the direction of the slashes from '\\' to '/'.

-3. Provide an output path (the path to the folder where you would like the outputs to end up) on line 19. *Be sure your output path ends in a '/', to ensure the files are out put to the correct location with the correct file name*
+3. Provide an output path (the path to the folder where you would like the outputs to end up) on line 19. **Be sure your output path ends in a '/', to ensure the files are out put to the correct location with the correct file name**

 NOTE: if you are using this script on a Windows computer, you will need to change the direction of the slashes from '\\' to '/'.

 4. At the top right of the script, click the down arrow next to the "Run" icon.
 5. At the bottom of the list, click "Run All"
 6. Your output sheets can be seen in the folder provided on line 23.